Paddy Compass Namadbara: Style

 Namadbara belongs to what Howard Morphy terms the "Croker Island School" artists, many of whose works are hard for the untrained eye to distinguish from each other.
 Paintings from this school often consist of elaborate figurative representations of spirit beings and finely-drawn x-ray figures in white silhouette forms, reminiscent of rock painting styles, and Namadbara's works are no exception.
 The paintings from this time do not feature the rarrk that has since become iconic in Western Arnhem Land art.
 Namadbara, when asked about this by Lance Bennett, blames it on the artists being lazy, saying crosshatching is "too much work," but the absence of rarrk could also be attributed to its absence in rock art, traditionally being used only in ceremonial body painting.

-The technical aspects of Namadbara's 1912 paintings demonstrate his mastery of the x-ray technique, where the internal anatomical features of animals are depicted with remarkable precision.
-His barramundi painting created for Spencer shows the fish's skeletal structure and internal organs with anatomical accuracy that reveals deep knowledge of the subject.

 Many of Namadbara's bark paintings have a dynamic energy that depict figures associated with sorcery and magic, and often are highly sexual in nature.
 His works often depict ancestral spirits, such as Mimi and Maam.
 The background of much of his work is plain, with the occasional addition of red ochre wash.
 Many of his works show male and female spirits depicted with pronounced genitalia and exaggerated limbs and proportions.
 Namadbara also depicted animals on his bark paintings, such as fish, echidna, and turtles, often depicting the inside of human and animal figures in his paintings so that artists in western Arnhem Land could pass off knowledge of the way animals are prepared for ritual obligations.
 Namadbara’s early work, Saratoga 1947, is an excellent example of the emphasis on fish and their symbolic significance in western Arnhem Land.

-Namadbara’s paintings created for Spencer in 1912 illustrate a distinct blend of ceremonial design and figurative representation.
-Scholars note that these works reveal his mastery of single-line infill techniques and compositional symmetry, characteristics that were both innovative and emblematic of the stylistic transitions occurring in early twentieth-century Arnhem Land art.